ScreamBun/jadn-node/jadn-v1.0-wd01.md

 ]
 ```

-#### 3.2.2.3 Default Value
-The *default* option is reserved for future use.
-It is intended to specify the value a receiving application
-uses for an optional field if an instance does not include its value.

 ## 3.3 JADN Extensions
 JADN consists of a set of core definition elements, plus several extensions that make type definitions
 more compact or that support the [DRY](#dry) software design principle.
-Extensions can be "simplified" (replaced by core definitions) without changing
+Extensions can be replaced by core definitions without changing the meaning of the definition.
+In other words, extensions are a form of syntactic sugar.
-the meaning of the definition.
-Simplifying reduces the code needed to serialize and validate data
+Simplifying ("de-sugaring") reduces the code needed to serialize and validate data
 and may make specifications easier to understand.
 But it creates additional definitions that must
 be kept in sync, expanding the specification and increasing maintenance effort.